What is a Loan Promise

 The South African loan promise landscape faces various challenges.
 Regulatory hurdles, lack of financial literacy among borrowers, and the risk of over-indebtedness are some of the key issues.

-Furthermore, the rising incidence of fraud and cybercrime poses a significant threat.
+The rising incidence of fraud and cybercrime poses a significant threat.
 Unscrupulous individuals and entities may exploit the loan promise mechanism, leading to potential losses for both lenders and borrowers.

 Mitigating strategies for these risks and challenges